 Many have returned to church roles even after being convicted of sex crimes.

 The report found around 380 Southern Baptist leaders and volunteers had been 'credibly accused' of misconduct, with around 220 convicted or receiving plea deals.
-There were more than 700 victims, who experienced abuse ranging from exposure to pornography to impregnation.
+There were more than 700 victims, who experienced abuse ranging from exposure to adult content to impregnation.

 The papers said the Southern Baptist Convention (SBC) failed to deal adequately with the allegations, taking an 'out of sight, out of mind' approach.
 It failed to create a registry of alleged offenders, meaning they could move from city to city and continue their behaviour.
 The SBC cited the principle of 'local church autonomy'.